MaurGi/JUMP/README.md

 The scene handles two events:
 * `OnMasterDisconnect` that goes back to the Connection Scene to try and reconnect once.
-* `OnMatchmakeLobbyConnect` that loads the Matchmake Lobby Scene
+* `OnGameRoomConnect` that loads the Game Room Scene

 The scene uses a few more UI prefabs:
 * **JUMPStatusOnline** that displays if the client is online (connected with Photon) or offline
-* **JUMPStatusDefaultLobby** that displays the number of players connected to the Photon Lobby
+* **JUMPStatusPlayers** that displays the number of players connected to Photon
-* **JUMPButtonMatchmake** a simple text button that is enabled when we are connected to the Photon Master Server; if the user clicks the button, then we invoke the `Matchmake` operation on the **JUMPMultiplayerMaster** prefab.
+* **JUMPButtonStartMatchmaking** a simple text button that is enabled when we are connected to the Photon Master Server; if the user clicks the button, then we invoke the `Matchmake` operation on the **JUMPMultiplayerMaster** prefab.

-#### Matchmake Lobby Scene
-The Matchmake Lobby Scene has has one instance of the **JUMPMultiplayerMatchmakeLobby** prefab.

-The scene handles two events:
-* `OnMatchmakeLobbyDisconnect` that goes back to the Master Scene.
-* `OnGameRoomConnect` that loads the Game Room Scene

 It also sets the `GameServerEngineTypeName` variable to `"DiceRollerSample.DiceRollerEngine"` to create a custom server engine - for details see the [DiceRoller Custom Server].

-The scene uses a few more UI prefabs:
-* **JUMPButtonCancelMatchmake** which is enabled during this phase of the UI Flow.
-If the user clicks the button, then we invoke the `CancelMatchmake` operation on the **JUMPMultiplayerMatchmakeLobby** prefab.

 #### Game Room Scene
 The Game Room Scene has one instance of the **JUMPMultiplayerGameRoom** prefab.